 Please note that all these codes are still with the cat (blue arrow), not with the muffin.

 But once again, every time the cat moves even with a single step, we need to check if the cat touches the muffin.
 This means that we need to put our If Then and Condition block inside the Forever loop too.
-Here’s how it looks like now:
+Here’s what it looks like now:

 At this point, you are done.
 You can play your game and enjoy it!

-• adding scores
+- adding scores

-• or allowing the cat to hit the wall 3 times before starting over again
+- or allowing the cat to hit the wall 3 times before starting over again

 But I will leave that for you to do.
 Go ahead, challenge yourself!